Managed Website vs. Traditional Advertising for Contractors in Seattle and Tacoma

 What does Google Ads cost for contractors in the Seattle metro?

-Google Ads CPCs for trade keywords in the Seattle metro are consistently 30–60% above national averages for the same search terms.
-Roofing replacement keywords — “roof replacement Seattle,” “new roof cost Seattle,” “roofing contractor Bellevue” — run $35–$65/click.
-HVAC replacement and installation keywords run $40–$75/click during peak cooling and heating seasons.
+Google Ads CPCs for trade keywords in the Seattle metro run consistently above national averages for the same search terms, in line with the 30 to 60 percent metro premium that industry benchmarks report.
+Roofing replacement keywords (“roof replacement Seattle,” “new roof cost Seattle,” “roofing contractor Bellevue”) reach the high end of the roofing range, and high-intent roofing terms in storm-affected zip codes can run $35 to $95 per click per industry data.
+HVAC replacement and installation keywords run at the top of the HVAC range during peak heating and cooling seasons (illustrative).

-Remodeling and kitchen renovation keywords run $25–$55/click in this market.
-Plumbing emergency service keywords run $20–$45/click — less expensive than roofing and HVAC but still 30–50% above national plumbing averages due to the elevated baseline cost of Seattle-area advertising inventory.
+Remodeling and kitchen renovation keywords run in a moderate band per click in this market.
+Plumbing emergency service keywords run lower than roofing and HVAC but still above national plumbing averages, reflecting the elevated baseline cost of Seattle-area advertising inventory.
+The pattern across every trade is the same: Seattle’s auction floor sits above most other U.S. markets.

-A Seattle-area contractor running a serious Google Ads campaign covering both primary service keywords and long-tail variations should budget $4,000–$9,000/month to maintain consistent visibility.
-Peak season budget requirements increase 40–60% above this baseline as seasonal competition intensifies.
-Annual Google Ads investment for a competitive presence in the Seattle metro runs $50,000–$90,000 — before adding agency management fees of $600–$2,000/month.
+A Seattle-area contractor running a serious Google Ads campaign covering both primary service keywords and long-tail variations should budget several thousand dollars per month to maintain consistent visibility, with peak-season requirements running meaningfully higher as seasonal competition intensifies.
+Annual Google Ads investment for a competitive presence in the Seattle metro commonly runs well into five and low six figures, before adding agency management fees (illustrative).

-What do Angi and Thumbtack leads cost contractors in the Seattle/Tacoma market?
+What do Angi and Thumbtack leads cost contractors in the Seattle and Tacoma market?

-Angi lead prices in the Seattle/Tacoma market run 20–40% above national averages, reflecting the higher average job values and higher competition among contractors for the same leads.
-HVAC replacement leads run $120–$180 each.
-Roofing estimate leads run $80–$150 each.
-Remodeling project leads run $100–$200 each for kitchen and bathroom renovation inquiries.
+Shared-lead prices in the Seattle and Tacoma market run above national averages, reflecting the higher average job values and higher competition among contractors for the same leads.
+As reported, HVAC replacement leads run roughly $120 to $180 each, roofing estimate leads $80 to $150 each, and remodeling project leads $100 to $200 each for kitchen and bathroom renovation inquiries.

-These prices are per lead — not per booked job — and each lead is simultaneously delivered to 3–4 competing contractors.
+These prices are per lead, not per booked job, and each lead is typically delivered at the same time to three or four competing contractors.
 The shared-lead model means the effective acquisition cost per booked job in this market is significantly higher than the nominal per-lead price suggests.

 Thumbtack operates on a bid-for-connection model in which contractors pay per homeowner connection.
-Seattle-area connection costs for remodeling and HVAC services run $35–$90 per connection, with no guarantee that the homeowner is exclusive to a single contractor.
-A Seattle contractor spending $2,000/month on Thumbtack connections may receive 25–55 connections — of which actual conversion to booked jobs typically runs 8–15%, producing 2–8 booked jobs per month at an effective cost per acquisition of $250–$1,000.
+Seattle-area connection costs for remodeling and HVAC services run roughly $35 to $90 per connection, with no guarantee that the homeowner is exclusive to a single contractor.
+A Seattle contractor spending $2,000 per month on Thumbtack connections may receive a few dozen connections, of which actual conversion to booked jobs typically runs into the low double digits as a percentage, producing a handful of booked jobs per month at an effective cost per acquisition in the hundreds to over a thousand dollars (illustrative).

-How does traditional media perform for contractors in the Seattle/Tacoma market?
+How does traditional media perform for contractors in the Seattle and Tacoma market?

-Local radio in the Seattle market is among the most expensive in the country, with spot costs of $800–$3,500 per week on major stations.
-The fragmented Seattle/Tacoma audio market — spread across Seattle proper, Tacoma, and the sprawling Eastside — requires presence on multiple stations to achieve meaningful market coverage, pushing total radio investment to $3,000–$8,000/week for a contractor attempting regional reach.
+Local radio in the Seattle market is among the most expensive in the country, with spot costs of roughly $800 to $3,500 per week on major stations.
+The fragmented Seattle and Tacoma audio market, spread across Seattle proper, Tacoma, and the sprawling Eastside, requires presence on multiple stations to achieve meaningful market coverage, pushing total radio investment into the thousands per week for a contractor attempting regional reach.
 Attribution is essentially unmeasurable without dedicated tracking numbers.

-Direct mail in the Seattle/Tacoma market follows similar cost dynamics.
-Standard postcard campaigns run $0.60–$1.20 per piece in this market due to higher labor and printing costs.
-A 10,000-piece mailing targeting homeowners in a specific service area costs $6,000–$12,000 and produces response rates of 0.5–2% — yielding 50–200 inquiries at a cost per inquiry of $30–$240.
-Seasonal timing and targeting quality are the primary variables that determine whether direct mail produces acceptable CPL in this market.
+Direct mail in the Seattle and Tacoma market follows similar cost dynamics.
+Standard postcard campaigns run roughly $0.60 to $1.20 per piece in this market due to higher labor and printing costs.
+A 10,000-piece mailing targeting homeowners in a specific service area costs into the low five figures and produces response rates of 0.5 to 2 percent, yielding a few dozen to a couple hundred inquiries at a wide-ranging cost per inquiry.
+Seasonal timing and targeting quality are the primary variables that determine whether direct mail produces acceptable cost per lead in this market.

 ↑ Back to Navigation

-Cost-Per-Lead Analysis: What Each Channel Delivers in Seattle/Tacoma
+Cost-Per-Lead Analysis: What Each Channel Delivers in Seattle and Tacoma

 What is the true cost per lead from Google Ads for Seattle-area contractors?

-These CPL figures don’t capture the full cost.
+These cost-per-lead figures do not capture the full cost.
 Landing page optimization, ad creative testing, negative keyword management, and campaign structure maintenance all require either significant contractor time or monthly agency fees.
-A contractor paying $6,000/month in ad spend plus $1,200/month in agency management is spending $7,200/month for a channel that stops producing leads the day the budget stops.
+A contractor paying several thousand dollars per month in ad spend plus a four-figure monthly agency fee is paying for a channel that stops producing leads the day the budget stops.

-The full framework for evaluating this comparison across channels is detailed in the guide to managed website vs. traditional advertising for contractors — the Seattle numbers represent the high end of the national range, making the organic investment case here stronger than in most other markets.
+The full framework for evaluating this comparison across channels is detailed in the guide to managed website vs. traditional advertising for contractors.
+The Seattle numbers represent the high end of the national range, which makes the organic investment case here stronger than in most other markets.

 How do lead quality and exclusivity differ across channels in this market?

-The exclusivity difference between owned organic leads and purchased directory leads is particularly pronounced in the Seattle/Tacoma market.
-A homeowner who finds a contractor through an organic search result on the contractor’s own website has made an intentional choice — they searched a specific service, clicked through a specific site, and read enough to decide to call or submit a form.
+The exclusivity difference between owned organic leads and purchased directory leads is particularly pronounced in the Seattle and Tacoma market.
+A homeowner who finds a contractor through an organic search result on the contractor’s own website has made an intentional choice.
+They searched a specific service, clicked through a specific site, and read enough to decide to call or submit a form.
 This intent level produces consistently higher conversion rates than directory leads, where the homeowner’s primary interaction is with the directory platform rather than the contractor.

-Angi and Thumbtack leads in the Seattle market are particularly competitive because the high density of qualified contractors in this market means every shared lead generates multiple aggressive follow-up calls within minutes.
-A homeowner who submits a roofing estimate request on Angi in Bellevue at 2 PM is receiving calls from 3–4 contractors within 15 minutes.
-Speed-to-contact is the primary differentiator for directory leads — which rewards contractors with the fastest follow-up systems rather than the best work quality.
+Shared leads in the Seattle market are particularly competitive because the high density of qualified contractors means every shared lead generates multiple aggressive follow-up calls within minutes.
+A homeowner who submits a roofing estimate request in Bellevue at 2 PM is receiving calls from three or four contractors within 15 minutes.
+Speed-to-contact is the primary differentiator for directory leads, which rewards contractors with the fastest follow-up systems rather than the best work quality.
+Contractors who run a field service platform like Jobber gain a real edge on shared leads, since automated follow-up and mobile dispatch cut response time from minutes to seconds in a market where the first contractor to answer usually wins the booking.

-The permanent asset problem is the defining weakness of traditional advertising in any market, but it’s amplified in Seattle/Tacoma where CPL is already at the high end of national ranges.
+The permanent asset problem is the defining weakness of traditional advertising in any market, but it is amplified in Seattle and Tacoma where cost per lead is already at the high end of national ranges.
 Every dollar spent on traditional advertising disappears when the campaign ends.
 Every dollar invested in a managed website program builds domain authority, content assets, and ranking positions that continue generating leads whether or not the program is actively funded in any given month.

 ↑ Back to Navigation